Bolstered by allies, Biden officials take blunt message to first China talks

 It was a measure of the bluntness that has come to mark the U.S. posture toward Beijing under Biden, as the world's two largest economies search for a semblance of stable ground on which to base ties, after they sank under former President Donald Trump.

 Due to COVID restrictions, there are no plans for a shared meal, which had been a feature of recent exchanges.
-And there are indications that the two sides have divergent expectations.
+And the two sides clearly have divergent expectations.

+On Wednesday, the United States issued a flurry of actions directed at China, including a move to begin revoking Chinese telecoms licenses, subpoenas to multiple Chinese information technology companies over national security concerns, and updated sanctions on China over a rollback of democracy in Hong Kong.

+On Twitter, China's ambassador to Washington, Cui Tiankai, urged that the Alaska meeting be the start of constructive bilateral communication, while adding: "Unilateral pressure and sanctions only lead to a dead end."
-Chinese foreign ministry spokesman Zhao Lijian has referred to the talks as a "high-level strategic dialogue".

-China hopes the meeting will help set a broad framework for resuming engagement, rather than resolve specific issues, a person in Beijing familiar with planning for the talks told Reuters.
+Chinese foreign ministry spokesman Zhao Lijian has referred to the talks as a "high-level strategic dialogue" and a person in Beijing familiar with planning for the talks told Reuters China hopes they will help set a broad framework for resuming engagement, rather than resolve specific issues.

 But Biden officials have been explicit that Alaska is not a return to regular dialogue, which under previous administrations did little to resolve Washington's concerns with Beijing.

-"We expect that there are parts of the conversation that could be difficult," White House press secretary Jen Psaki told reporters.
+"We expect that there are parts of the conversation that could be difficult," White House spokeswoman Jen Psaki said.

-A senior U.S. administration official said at a briefing that Washington would be looking at "deeds, not words" if Beijing wanted to change the tone of the relationship.
+A senior U.S. administration official said Washington would be looking at "deeds, not words" if Beijing wanted to change the tone of the relationship.

 'FIRST ROUND OF A BOXING MATCH'